manusanchev/vue3-hexagonal/README.md

 # comenty

-## Vue 3 functional approach to build projects with vue3 following the principles of the hexagonal architecture.
+## Vue 3 functional approach to build projects following the principles of the hexagonal architecture.

 ### What is this for?
 This project will be used as a template for new projects in the future, to build highly scalable applications.
 But for the moment it is wip